 During the Track Record Period and up to the Latest Practicable Date, there were seven workplace accidents resulting in injuries to our employees and/or our subcontractor's employee, among which, the claim arising from one of the accidents was settled and the remaining six accidents may give rise to potential litigations in relation to employees' compensation claims and/or personal injury claims against our Group.
 All these seven workplace accidents were fully covered by the relevant insurance policies.
 For further details, please refer to the section headed "Business - Litigations and potential claims" in this document.

-Number of the [REDACTED] : [REDACTED] Shares (subject to the [REDACTED]) [REDACTED] : Not more than HK\$[REDACTED] per [REDACTED] and expected to be not less than HK\$[REDACTED] per [REDACTED] (excluding brokerage, Stock Exchange trading fee and SFC transaction levy) Based on an Based on an
+[REDACTED] Shares (subject to the [REDACTED]) Number of the

+Not more than HK\$[REDACTED] per [REDACTED] and [REDACTED]

+expected to be not less than HK\$[REDACTED] per [REDACTED] (excluding brokerage, Stock Exchange trading fee and SFC transaction levy)